silvia-eckert/environmental_burden_of_disease/README.md

-# Data Science Lifecycle Base Repo
+# Environmental Burden of Disease Dashboard

-Use this repo as a template repository for data science projects using the Data Science Life Cycle Process.
-This repo is meant to serve as a launch off point.
-Our goal is to introduce only **minimum viable opinions** into the structure of this repo in order to make this repository/framework useful across a variety of data science projects and workflows.
-Therefore, we will tend to err to the side of omitting something if we're not confident that it's widely useful or think it's overly opinionated.
-That shouldn't stop you from forking this repo and adapting it to fit the needs of your project/team/organization.
+## The underlying concept

-With that in mind, if there is something that you think we're missing or should change, open an issue and we'll talk!
+The environmental burden of disease refers to the impact that environmental factors, such as pollution or climate change might have on human health.
+These factors can contribute to loss of life years and declining health, leading to morbidity and mortality.
+Impact on human health can be measured as DALYs, i.e. disability-adjusted life years.

-## Get started.
+## About this project

-The only manual step required is that you have to manually create the labels.
-The label names, descriptions, and color codes can be found in the [.github/labels.yaml](/.github/labels.yaml) file.
-For more information on creating labels, review the GitHub docs [here](https://help.github.com/en/github/managing-your-work-on-github/creating-a-label).
+This repository contains a dashboard that visualizes DALY indicators related to the environmental burden of disease for the years 2010-2019.
+Through interactive visualizations, users can explore trends and patterns per country.
+Feel free to explore the dashboard.

-## Contributing
+## Get started

-Issues and suggestions for this template repo should be opened in the main [dslp repo](https://github.com/MicrosoftDSST/dslp/issues).
+The only manual step required is that you have to download the data and run the EDA.pynb file.

-## Default Directory Structure
+## Directory Structure
 ```
 ├── .cloud              # for storing cloud configuration files and templates (e.g. ARM, Terraform, etc)
 ├── .github